software-mansion-labs/EIP712-cairo-article/article.md

 }
  ```
 ### Recreating the message hash
-Since our example is pretty easy, our structure contains only one field (StarknetAddress), recreating the hashable string is pretty easy; we just need to concatenate the structure hash with our value.
+Since our example is pretty easy, our structure contains only one field (myStarkNetAddress), recreating the hashable string is pretty easy; we just need to concatenate the structure hash with our value.

  ```cairo